Skip to main content

 “The word ‘budget’ probably sounds boring and constraining to some people,” she says, “but budgeting is all about getting the things you really want...it just requires some discipline to achieve those goals.”

-In a recent article published on KSL, LeBaron-Black shared findings from her research on how families can prepare for travel without relying on borrowed money.
-Her advice centers on three core budgeting steps: planning, tracking,
+In a recent article published on KSL, LeBaron-Black shared her thoughts on how families can prepare for vacations without going into debt.
+Her advice centers on three core budgeting steps: planning, tracking, and saving.

 The first step, she explains, is to assign vacation savings its own category in the monthly budget.